Morocco Open

-The Morocco Open or Rabat Grand Prix (for sponsorship reasons called the Grand Prix de SAR La Princesse Lalla Meryem), is a women's professional tennis tournament currently held in Rabat, Morocco.
-This WTA Tour event is classified as an International tournament and is played on outdoor clay courts.
+The Morocco Open or Grand Prix de SAR La Princesse Lalla Meryem (بطولة التنس في المغرب) is an annual WTA Tour professional tennis tournament currently held in Rabat, Morocco.
+It is classified as a WTA 250-level event and is played on outdoor clay courts.
+It was founded in 2001 and is currently named after Princesse Lalla Meryem, the first daughter and eldest child of the late King Hassan II of Morocco and his wife, Princess Lalla Latifa.

 Tímea Babos is the doubles record holder with three wins.

 Patricia Wartusch, Émilie Loit, Iveta Benešová, Maya Joint won both singles and doubles titles the same year.

 History

-The event started in July 2001 in Casablanca, Morocco.
-It stayed in that city until 2005, when it was moved to Rabat the first time.
+The event started in July 2001 in Casablanca, Morocco, it stayed in Casablanca until 2005, when it was moved to Rabat.
 In 2007, the tournament changed location again, this time to Fez.
 In 2013 it was relocated to Marrakesh, before returning to Rabat in 2016.

 The tournament is named after Princess Lalla Meryem, the sister of Mohammed VI, King of Morocco.

 From 2005 through 2008, the tournament was a Tier IV event.
 Before 2005, it was a Tier V event.